felipesalvadordev/insurancequote/README.md

 # Insurance Quotation Service

-An API that create insurance quotes request when an offer is submit in the service.
-The offer contains the product, coverages, assistances, category, total ammounts and customer data.
-When the insurance quotation is processed, an event will be sent and the API with receive and update the insurance quotation in its database.
+- Customers interact with the Insurance Quotation Service via REST API endpoints.
+- The service validates data using the Catalog API (acessing a WireMock container via Facade).
+Offer and product data are validate with the Catalog API data.
+- New insurance quotes are persisted in MongoDB.
+- The service sends/receives events via AWS SQS queues for integration with other systems (policy creation notification system).
+- All queue interactions are locally emulated with LocalStack for dev/testing.

 There are two REST operations:
 - POST/insurance-quotes
 - GET/insurance-quotes/{id}

 The API have inbound/outbount brokers that will send and receive messages from queues.
-The API will connect in a third part catalog API (a WireMock container) thown a facade to validate the insurance offer and product.
+The API will connect in a third part catalog API (a WireMock container) thown a facade
 # About the project

 The project uses the following technologies: